rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

   * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`. if this option is enabled, RudderStack will hash encode the user data irrespective of the schema type chosen in the RudderStack dashboard.

   * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
-When this option is enabled, RudderStack will `not` format the data sent by the user.
+If this option is enabled, RudderStack will not format the user data before sending it to Custom Audience.

 ## Updated `track` Event Structure to Send User Data to Custom Audience

 The `userListAdd` and `userListDelete` arrays containing the user data objects are expected inside the properties field of the `track` event.